markabrennan/data_modeling_with_postgres/README.md

 So an additional next step is to re-factor the code.
 The etl.py file is too long.

-Although I tried to coform to Pep8 standards, I did not applying linting, so this is another necessary next step.
+Although I tried to conform to Pep8 standards, I did not applying linting, so this is another necessary next step.